AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 The payload can then be forwarded to Analytics via the [Data Insertion API](https://helpx.adobe.com/analytics/kb/data-insertion-api-post-method-adobe-analytics.html).

-If a global setting is not desired and a more on-demand approach is preferable, then you can use the at.js function [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md) to achieve this by passing in **analyticsLogging: &quot;client_side&quot;**.
+If a global setting is not desired and a more on-demand approach is preferable, then you can use the at.js function [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md) to achieve this by passing in **analyticsLogging: "client_side"**.
 Die Nutzlast der Analyse wird nur für diesen Aufruf zurückgegeben und das Backend für Target leitet die Nutzlast nicht an Analytics weiter.
 Durch diesen Ansatz wird die Payload nicht standardmäßig von jeder at. js-Target-Anforderung zurückgegeben, sondern nur nach Wunsch und Spezifiziert.

 Beispiel: